 Soliton Reach is an innovative startup technology company based in Ohio, USA, focused on the development of motion sensors for use in multiple fields.
 The company is seeking strategic partners for the next stage of growth, including VR/AR/MR application developers and innovators for possible collaboration.

 Dr. Robert Lee is a founder and COO of Soliton Reach, also a Professor of Electrical and Computer Engineering at the Ohio State University.
 Additionally he is a co-founder of Ikove Capital Partners and helped found Nikola Labs.
 The R&D team is led by co-founder Dr. Furrukh Khan, Ph.D., a distinguished software/hardware expert and Emeritus Professor from the Ohio State University.
 Flavio Lobato, Chairman of the Board, has over 25 years of experience in alternative investments and traditional capital markets.
 Previously, Flavio was Executive Director at Liongate Capital Management, a $7 billion alternative investment manager acquired by Principal Global Investors.
 Jessie Zhao, co-founder, Lead Engineer and faculty at the Ohio State University, is an embedded systems and firmware expert, focused on driving continued innovation.
-Jon Dean joined the team in 2016 as CEO of Soliton Reach.
-An entrepreneur and games industry veteran, Jon has been an executive with major interactive software companies including Electronic Arts, Midway and Activision.
+Jon Dean joined the team in 2016; an entrepreneur and games industry veteran, Jon has been an executive with major interactive software companies including Electronic Arts, Midway and Activision.